 George Upham purchased the land for 226-228 Beacon on June 3, 1863, from the Boston and Roxbury Mill Corporation.
 His business partner, William Warren Tucker, purchased the land for 230 Beacon on the same day.

 Click here for an index to the deeds for 226 Beacon, and click here for further information on the land on the north side of Beacon, including the Storrow Memorial Embankment on the Esplanade.

 By 1865, 226 Beacon was the home of George Upham’s mother, Mary Avery (Baldwin) Upham, the widow of Phineas Upham, who also had been a commission merchant and cotton broker.
 She previously had lived at 19 Mt.
 Vernon and before that at 23 Mt.
 Vernon.
 She continued to live at 226 Beacon until her death in May of 1872.

 On November 23, 1872, 226 Beacon was purchased from George Upham by Marshall Sears Scudder.
 He and his wife, Rebecca Coit (Blatchford) Scudder, made ot their home.
 They also maintained a home in Grantville.
 John Samuel Blatchford, Mrs. Scudder’s first cousin (the son of her uncle, John Blatchford), lived with them.

-In 1876, 226 Beacon was the Boston home of cotton buyer and dry goods merchant George Wellman Wright and his wife, Georgianna (Buckham) Wright.
+226 Beacon was leased briefly in 1876 by cotton buyer and dry goods merchant George Wellman Wright and his wife, Georgianna (Buckham) Wright.
 They had lived at 208 Beacon in 1875, and maintained their primary residence at Pine Hill in Duxbury.

 On September 23, 1876, 226 Beacon was acquired from Charles Hubbard by Adeline Locke (Clark) Haskell, the wife of wholesale grocer Jacob McGaw Haskell.
 They previously had lived in Swampscott, where they continued to maintain a home.